-Alcohol consumption may cause distorted vision in a few hours of drinking; however, it'll lead to serious eye complications in the long run.
+Alcohol consumption may cause distorted vision in a few hours of drinking; however, it'll lead to serious eye complications.
+The long-term impacts of alcohol consumption can negatively impact your eyesight.

 This is because alcohol's compounds impede and impair eye muscle coordination by delaying neurotransmitters in the brain.